-The NSW Government announced its plan on 12 May 2017 to help fund the final stage of Australia’s largest transport infrastructure project, WestConnex - the critical M4-M5 Link connecting two of Sydney’s busiest motorways - by the sale of a majority stake in the company delivering WestConnex.
+The NSW Government announced its plan on 12 May 2017 to help fund the final stage of WestConnex - the critical M4-M5 Link connecting two of Sydney’s busiest motorways - by the sale of a majority stake in the company delivering Australia’s largest transport infrastructure project.

-The transaction is targeted to close in mid-2018.
+The sale is targeted to close in mid-2018.

-The transaction forms part of the Government’s core strategy to build budget strength while delivering a once-in-a-generation infrastructure pipeline that creates jobs and drives economic growth.
+The sale forms part of the Government’s core strategy to build budget strength while delivering a once-in-a-generation infrastructure pipeline that creates jobs and drives economic growth.

 Cobbora Holding Company Pty Limited